 The Community Resource Fair

-Representatives from Pomona College, the Claremont University Consortium, service and support organizations and local businesses from the City of Claremont will be available to answer questions and provide information
+Representatives from Pomona College, The Claremont Colleges Services (TCCS), service and support organizations and local businesses from the City of Claremont will be available to answer questions and provide information.

 11 a.m. – 5 p.m.

-For those “in between” times, rest in this air-conditioned lounge, chat with fellow parents and enjoy light refreshments.
+For those “in between” times, parents and siblings can rest in this air-conditioned lounge to chat with other families and enjoy light refreshments.

 Smith Campus Center – Fireplace Lounge

 Family and Student Welcome Luncheon